mecid/mecid.github.io/_posts/2020-12-09-styling-custom-swiftui-views-using-environment.md

 ```

 #### Conclusion
 I really love this approach because it easily allows us to style the whole app hierarchy.
-For example, in my app, I have a screen that displays a list of charts with different data points.
-All of these charts have the same styling, which I share using the environment.
+For example, I have a screen that displays a list of charts with different data points.
+All of these charts have the same styling, which I insert into the environment of its parent view using a single line of code.

 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this article.
 Thanks for reading, and see you next week!